pnsn/Mt_Baker_LF_Research/README.md

 ## Collaboration
 ### How to Collaborate on this Repository
 Collaborative work on this repository should roughly follow the [ObsPy contribution guidelines](https://docs.obspy.org/contributing.html).
+Detailed guidance on general GitHub collaboration can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).
 In a nutshell:
 1) Fork this repository
 2) Make a new branch